Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 In this model, ableism and systemic systems that disable neurodivergent individuals are recognized as the problem, not the individual.

-In neurodivergent-affirming therapy, accommodations and environmental changes that promote thriving are explored, much like in neurodiversity-affirming workplaces.
+In neurodiversity-affirming therapy, accommodations and environmental changes that promote thriving are explored, much like in neurodiversity-affirming workplaces.

 Here are some examples of accommodations for neurodivergent individuals in this model: